How to See the Garden of Morning Calm Lighting Festival in Winter 2025 / 2026

 How to get to the Garden of Morning Calm Lighting Festival from Seoul

-In combination with Nami Island and the Gangchon Rail Bike, the Garden of Morning Calm is one of the most popular day trips from Seoul.
+In combination with Nami Island, Alpaca World, Petite France, and the Gangchon Rail Bike, the Garden of Morning Calm is one of the most popular day trips from Seoul.
 With good reason.
-I’ve visited these destinations multiple times, and they are totally worth a visit.
+I’ve visited some of these destinations multiple times myself, and they’re totally worth a visit.

-It makes sense to visit all 3 locations on the same day, because they are geographically close to each other, but not that close to Seoul.
+It makes sense to visit some of these places on the same day, because they are geographically close to each other, but not that close to Seoul.

-Many tours also offer a same day stop at Petite France if you wish, but in my opinion, doing all 4 of these things on a single day is a bit too much.
+Many tours also offer many stops in one day, but in my opinion, visiting more than 3 places on a single day is a bit too much.
 You’ll just end up rushing around and not really enjoying anything.
-It’s better to just pick 2 or 3 places at most.
+It’s better to pick 2 or 3 places at most.

 If you don’t have a car, you’ll have to rely on expensive taxis, local buses, or the Gapyeong City Tour bus to get between locations.
 It’s time-consuming and inefficient to say the least.
-For example, driving directly between Nami Island and the Garden of Morning Calm takes around 30 minutes.
-Using public transit, you’re looking at a 2 hour journey with 3 separate transfers.
-Minimum.
+And really, who wants to deal with waiting for public transport when it’s -100 degrees outside, with Siberian winds blowing in your face.

-Booking an all-inclusive tour that includes the convenience of round-trip transport from Seoul and between all locations + admission fees is absolutely the best way to visit the Garden of Morning Calm Lighting Festival and other attractions in the area.
+Joining an all-inclusive tour that includes the convenience of round-trip transport from Seoul and between all locations + admission fees is absolutely the best way to visit the Garden of Morning Calm Lighting Festival and other attractions in the area if you don’t have a car.
+Check out all the options here.

 Using Public Transport